-As competition updates are released, they will be posted on this page.
+As competition updates and anwers to questions are released, they will be posted on this page.

 ALL questions regarding the CASE and the RULES should adhere to the following guidelines:

 All case and rules questions must be submitted via email to the mock trial coordinator (email@example.com).
 Only teacher or attorney coaches may submit questions on behalf of a team.
 The mock trial coordinator will only process written case and rules questions submitted by email and will not accept questions submitted by any other method, including phone, fax or in person.

 Times to Submit Questions:

 Teams may submit questions from Sept.
 20, 2019, until 5:00 p.m. on Jan.
 3, 2020.
 Questions may also be submitted from Feb.
 3 - 21, 2020.
 This time period is post-Regional competition and pre-Statewide.